 Transaction Fees

 Buying or selling metals has transaction fees.
-These fees vary by custodian and metal type so be sure to compare providers.
+These fees vary by custodian and metal type, so be sure to compare providers.

 Custodian Fees